 • organizations in area sorting, development and monitoring, receive help in the preparatory process of decisions and decision making process, and in preparing plans on government, sub-regional or local level even.

+One of the internet services provided by TEIR is TÉRPORT.
+The goal of this site is to provide up - to - date information on area development, city development, rural development, spatial planning for professionals and interested parties as well.
+The portal contains relevant legal background, institution system, basic concepts, important development concepts and programmes, spatial planning drafts on a thematic basis and provides the most important professional documents and studies available for download.

 69. The publicity of strategic noise maps and action plans based on the EU guideline on the evaluation and handling of environment noise is insured by the related domestic legislative regulation.
-As per Government Decree No. 280/2004 (X.20.) on the evaluation and handling of environment noise, all noise maps and actions plans in areas to which the regulation applies must be made available on the website on the ministry responsible for environmental issues.
-Aforementioned obligation has been fulfilled by the Ministry of Environmental Protection and Water Issues and its legal successor, the Ministry of Rural Development.
-The documents are available as follows:
+As per Government Decree 280/2004.
+(X.20.) on the evaluation and handling of environment noise, all noise maps and actions plans in areas to which the regulation applies must be made available on the website on the Ministry responsible for environmental issues.

-2007 noise- maps and 2008 action plans are available at: http://www.kvvm.hu

-2012 noise maps are available: http://www.kormany.hu/hu/videkfejlesztesi-miniszterium/kornyezetugyert-felelos-allamtitkarsag/hirek/strategiai-zajterkepek

-A specific area of data provision under the Convention (art.
-5, para.1 (c)) is the dissemination of environmental emergency information.
+A specific area of data provision under the Convention (Atricle 5, item (c) of paragraph (1))) is the dissemination of environmental emergency information.

-70. Governmental Decree No. 311/2005 (XII.
-25) on the public access to environmental information provides that in case of an imminent threat to the environment or to public health, the authority holding the relevant information must immediately inform the public concerned71.
-Detailed rules of the Hungarian environmental emergency information system are laid down by Act LXXXIV of 1999 on the Control and Administration of Disaster Management and the Protection against Major Accident Hazards Involving Dangerous Substances and by its implementing decree (Government Decree No. 2/2001 (I. 17)).
+70. Government Decree 311/2005.
+(XII.
+25.) on the public access to environmental information provides that in case of an imminent threat to the environment or to public health, the authority holding the relevant information must immediately inform the public concerned.

+71. Detailed rules of the Hungarian environmental emergency information system are laid down by Act LXXXIV. of 1999. on the Control and Administration of Disaster Management and the Protection against Major Accident Hazards Involving Dangerous Substances and by its implementing decree (Government Decree 2/2001.
+(I. 17)).
 This legislation determines inter alia the responsibilities for the provision of access to documentation (e.g. in the licensing of dangerous installations) and informing the public (e.g. publication of the safety report and the external emergency plans).
-Currently the new Act No. CXXVIII. of 2011 on the modification of disaster protection and attached other laws and Government Decree 2/2011.
+Since 1 January, 2012 the new Act CXXVIII. of 2011 on the modification of disaster protection and attached other laws and Government Decree 219/2011.
 (X. 20.) on the protection against accidents involving dangerous substances determine in detail inter alia the responsibilities on the securing of publicity (e.g. at the authorization process of plants using hazardous materials) and on informing the public (e.g. publishing the security report and the defence plan based on it).

-Under the Act, it is the duty of the management of the relevant hazardous industrial establishments to assess the environmental risks associated with the dangerous substances present in their establishment, to evaluate the likely significant effects of a major accident, and to determine and to implement all necessary environmental and public health preventive measures and steps taken to eliminate the liability.
+Under the Act, it is the duty of the management of the relevant industrial activity establishments to assess the environmental risks associated with the dangerous substances present in their establishment, to evaluate the likely significant effects of a major accident, and to determine and to implement all necessary environmental and public health preventive measures and steps taken to eliminate the liability.
 This information must be included in the safety report or analysis of the hazardous material establishment concerned.
 Safety reports and analyses are public documents and can be consulted at the premises of the municipality.

-To manage an unexpected major industrial accident, the assistance of the mayor of the relevant municipality is required to draw up, in cooperation with the competent local disaster management unit, an external emergency plan that lays down the relevant responsibilities, means and equipment.
+To manage an unexpected major hazardous material accident, the assistance of the mayor of the relevant municipality is required to draw up, in cooperation with the competent local disaster management unit, an external emergency plan that lays down the relevant responsibilities, means and equipment.